 WSET D5 Fortified Wine flashcards really are a powerful study tool you can use to score well on the final exam.
-We also have comprehensive collections of flashcards for D1 (Wine Production) and D4 (Sparkling Wine) with more on the way!
+We also have comprehensive collections of flashcards for D1 (Wine Production), D3 (Wines of the World), and D4 (Sparkling Wine) with D2 (Business of Wine) on the way!
 Tip # 5: Dry facts aren’t enough to do well

 We’ve already touched on this but it’s worth driving home:

 .
 (This is precisely why we’ve gone to great lengths to ensure that the facts our flashcards deliver also contain a little exposition.)
 You need to understand how each fact relates to the greater picture and is tied to all other spheres of wine production. dry facts are not enough to do well on the WSET Diploma exams

 skills of analysis and logical thinking.
 So when, for example, writing about Fino Sherry, you must be able to explain not just how this wine tastes but , relating flavors, aromas, acidity, and alcohol to factors such as climate, soil, and production methods, etc. why Tip # 6: Read the examiners’ reports from the previous years

 A crucial element of exam prep is